Sahal56/Cloud-Projects/03-serverless-thumbnail-generator/README.md

 #### **Configuration**
 - S3 buckets :
     - source : Where the objects/files (images) will be uploaded
-    - destination : Where the transformed images/ thumbnail will stored (in `thumnails/` folder)
+    - destination : Where the transformed images/thumbnail will stored (in `thumnails/` folder)
 - Lamda
     - Runtime : Python 3.12
     - Layers : Pillow Library, for ap-south-1 | Mumbai : `arn:aws:lambda:ap-south-1:770693421928:layer:Klayers-p312-pillow:1` | [Check this LINK](https://github.com/keithrozario/Klayers)